 Isabel Candelaria is a 72-year-old activist, UCLA graduate, Chicana activist who considers the biggest issues in the upcoming June election to include healthcare, education, immigration and homelessness.

-COLUMN: This Chicana from Chicago calls California home
+This Chicana from Chicago calls California home

 After years of being asked a version of this “Where are you from?” question, I don’t always answer it the same way.
 Sometimes I say I’m Latina.
 I’m involved in a campus group comprised of Latina women of different origins such as Mexico, Peru and El Salvador, and it makes sense that I say I’m Latina in that context.
 How I answer, how I identify, depends on the day and who is asking.